-Similar to NCS, the BYOL model shows higher feature similarity in middle layers than in low layers.
-Combining the feature reuse and the performance in the downstream tasks, we declare that higher feature reuse is more productive for transfer learning. \item Overall, the variation of feature similarity due to input size is evident in ROT but close in RPL across two downstream tasks.
-This can further explain why the downstream performance is sensitive to ROT method in Figure~\ref{fig:input_size}.
-As an exception, the performance of NCC is robust to ROT.
-This may be attributed to the fact that the significant improvement in feature reuse score at the last layer of ROT-128 compensates for the poor feature reuse at the first three layers. \item Regarding the U-shaped structure, we discover that removing skip connections in MG significantly increases the reuse rate of higher features, even though it may compromise a bit lower feature reuse rate.
-This observation solidly confirms our view in \ref{sec:u_shape_arch}, i.e. removing skip connections suppresses the overfitting issue in the pure reconstruction task.
-However, PCRL is actually a combination of multiple pretext tasks which might be non-trivial enough to solve.
-So removing skip connections in PCRL would instead make it more difficult to learn valid transferable features, resulting in less feature reuse.
+Besides, BYOL shows higher feature similarity in Layer4, accounting for its best results in NCS.
+By associating feature reuse with target performance, we declare that higher feature reuse is more productive for transfer learning. \item Overall, the feature-similarity variation due to input size is evident in ROT but negligible in RPL across two downstream tasks.
+This can further explain why the downstream performance is sensitive to ROT in Fig.~\ref{fig:input_size}.
+One exception is that the performance of NCC is robust to ROT.
+This may be because the significant improvement in the feature reuse score at Layer4 of the ROT-128 model compensates for the poor feature reuse at the first three layers. \item Regarding the U-shape structure, we discover that removing the skip connections in MG significantly increases the feature-reuse rate in higher layers, even though it may compromise a bit feature-reuse rate in lower layers.
+This observation solidly confirms our view in \ref{sec:u_shape_arch}, i.e. removing the skip connections suppresses the overfitting issue in a pure reconstruction task.
+However, for PCRL composed of multiple pretext tasks, removing skip connections would instead make it more difficult to learn valid transferable features, resulting in less feature reuse.